revaturelabs/af-reservation-service/README.md

 # af-reservation-service
 Microservice responsible for reserving space among Revature's digital and physical facilities.
 Part of the AssignForce suite

-## Routes
+## Routes, Requests and Responses
 All requests should have an Authorization header with a valid JWT, and will be rejected otherwise.
+Any request that does not have a JWT will be returned a `401 UNAUTHORIZED`.
 Most requests return a reservation object or list of reservation objects, each of which will be in this form.

 ```json
 {